TokynBlast/pyTGM/README.md

 It has become organized chaos, as in it is so organized, its complicated.<br>
 I, the creator am still practicing.
 I started practicing it when I released 1.0; Practice!
 You can evntually learn it!

-For public code updates Go [here](https://github.com/TokynBlast/pyTGM/tree/main) and go to the newest version.<br>
+For public code updates go [here](https://github.com/TokynBlast/pyTGM/tree/main) and go to the newest version.<br>
 pyTGM is liscenced under Bspace, which was made by the author, Tokyn Blast.

 This README file uses penguins a lot!